 Simply route traffic to the origin

-This would be the simplest and most cost effective, Assuming your origin server can handle the increased load that removing its CDN would entail.
+This would be the simplest and most cost effective option, Assuming your origin server can handle the increased load that removing its CDN would entail.
 It also assumes that it's ok to lose any features that you may have been relying on, eg load balancing, WAF, edge scripting, image optimisation etc.

 Cloudflare